telerik/xaml-docs/controls/radrichtextbox/getting-started/getting-started.md

 * __Telerik.Windows.Documents.Core__
 * __System.ComponentModel.Composition__

+For __.NET 6__ and later you may need to install also the `System.Drawing.Common` NuGet package.
+This is __required only if the Telerik assemblies are referenced manually__ in the project.
+In case you install the dlls using NuGet or the Telerik Visual Studio Extension, this package is included automatically.

 In order to use the built-in pop-ups (SelectionMiniToolBar, ContextMenu, all dialogs), you should add references to the following assemblies:

 * __Telerik.Windows.Controls.RichTextBoxUI__